-COMMISSIONS CLOSED UNTIL MARCH 2014 (at least).
+COMMISSIONS CLOSED UNTIL June 2014.

 Price Range: My prices are all done individually, via email.
 If you’re interested in something I can give you a quote.
 I am able to do price plans for people on a budget- so if you need to spread out payment over weeks or months, that’s doable.